Free Government Money for Seniors

 Taxes

-While there aren’t any IRS programs that offer cash benefits for those over 50, you can get tax breaks as an older adult that lower your taxable income.
+While there aren’t any IRS programs offering cash benefits for those over 50, you can get tax breaks as an older adult that lower your taxable income.
 For example, if you’re over 50, you can make catch-up contributions of up to $7,500 to your 401(K) plan to save money on your tax bill.

 Income

 If you’re over 55 years of age, the Senior Community Service Program (SCSEP) can help you re-enter the workforce.
-The program offers job training for new career opportunities.
+This program offers job training for new career opportunities.
 Participants earn at least minimum wage while gaining work experience in government or community service roles.

 Free Money for Low-Income Seniors

 Teresa Dodson, financial expert and founder of Greenbacks Consulting, thinks many seniors overlook this essential category of aid.
 “Most seniors in this bracket don't even know what's available to them or where to start, and they need the most help!
-That’s why it's crucial for seniors to explore available resources” shares Dodson.
+That’s why it's crucial for seniors to explore available resources,” shares Dodson.

 Food